bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 	- [ ]  View the key value items to ensure you they are configured as expected

 			salt-ssh '*' pillar.items
-			# get a specific value
+			# ensure a specific value exists for the target
 			salt-ssh '*' pillar.get locale:default:name

+	*Note: Beware of name clashes with existing formula that you aren't specifically intending to overwrite.

 - [ ]  Append `- locale` to '*' in `srv/salt/top.sls` to use the locale state.